langjam/jam0001/The-Literals/README.md

 ### Function Names
 As described above, function names are given in third person singular form, e.g., `Opens the pod bay doors`.
 However, functions must be invoked in imperative form, e.g., `Open the pod bay doors`.

 The following example invokes a function named `Calculates the nth fibonacci number`, and sets the named parameter `n` to 10.
 The result is placed into a variable called `fibonacci number`.
-Note that function invocation is imperative, even though the function name is third person. *This is a revolution in imperative programming.*
+Note that function invocation is imperative, even though the function name is third person. __*This is a revolution in imperative programming*__.

 ### Argument List
 If present, this is a number of bindings from expressions to named function parameters.
 The first binding takes the form `with` *parameter name* `as` *expression*.
 Subsequent bindings are similar, but `with` is replaced by `and`.

 ### Postfix Assignment
 This is the equivalent of a variable assignment statement, but is used for the result of a function call.
 If present, it follows the function name and its optional parameters, and takes the form `and call it` followed by a variable name.

+## Built-ins
+There are a number of built-in functions.

+- `Prints a number`, which is invoked as `Print a number`.
+- `Print`, which prints a string literal.

+## Expressions
+Expressions in Commentator are exceedingly basic.
+They can be a variable or a number, or a binary operator where the operands are variables or numbers.
+There is no operator precedence, because an expression can only contain one binary operator.

+## Comments
+All lines that are not part of a Function Header, or are not introduced by a single line comment `//` are ignored.